Reducing Environmental Impacts

 Access to water is a universal human right.
-Interfor’s operations do not include any water-intensive processes and none of our operations are within regions with High or Extremely High Baseline Water Stress according to the 2019 WRI Aqueduct Water Risk Atlas.
+Interfor’s operations do not include any water intensive processes and none of our operations are within regions with high or extremely high baseline water stress according to the 2019 WRI Aqueduct Water Risk Atlas.

 Our EMS includes specific objectives and measures related to water quality.
 In addition to our strict fuel and chemical handling measures in our woodlands, our riparian management commitments define reserve and management zone buffers that are to be left around streams, wetlands and lakes in our harvesting operations to protect water quality.
 Maintaining natural drainage patterns is a core element of our standard operating procedures, and our soil management objectives contribute to water quality by protecting soil structure and productivity as well as preventing soil erosion.
 We have developed a watershed risk management framework to identify, assess and document the potential for impacts to water quality and quantity.

 Our woodlands operations use stakeholder engagement and specific measures regarding community watersheds to mitigate potential impacts to drinking water.

 As a small water-user, our wastewater discharge is limited and the jurisdictions in which we operate employ a range of permits and authorizations and their associated requirements to govern wastewater.
-In our industrial operations we use variousmethods including water sampling, oil water separators and settling ponds to ensure site runoff does not lead to contamination of neighboring water sources.
+In our industrial operations we use various methods including water sampling, oil-water separators and settling ponds to ensure site runoff does not lead to contamination of neighboring water sources.

 Recycling and Use of Recycled Materials

 We have environmental monitoring programs in place pertaining to water use, air emissions, waste management, fuel handling and spill prevention.
 We use third-party auditors to conduct compliance audits with a scoring system to track our performance, and set a target score of 4.5 (out of the maximum achievable score of 5).
-In 2019, we achieved a rating of 4.8 averaged across all our operations, which is deemed to be compliant and low risk.
+In 2020, we achieved a rating of 4.8 averaged across operations, which is deemed to be compliant and low risk.